mahilab/MEL/README.md

 In addition to it's core functionality, MEL comes packed with other features that mechatronics designers will find useful, including:
 - basic math functions and classes
 - error and data logging
-- basic signal processing, high/low pass filters
+- basic signal processing such high/low pass filters
 - communication over UDP, TCP, and shared memory
 - console interactivity
 - keyboard and joystick support

 ## Getting Started

 To get started using MEL, visit the [GitHub Wiki](https://github.com/epezent/MEL/wiki) page.
-This guide will run you through process of setting up MEL for your target platform and hardware, building MEL, and creating your own projects.
+This guide will run you through process of setting up MEL for your target platform and hardware, building the library, and creating your own MEL driven projects.

 ## Examples

-Several examples can be found in [examples](https://github.com/epezent/MEL/tree/master/examples).
-The Haptic Paddle example demonstrates a very good use case for new users.
+Several [examples](https://github.com/epezent/MEL/tree/master/examples) are provided.
+The [Haptic Paddle example](https://github.com/epezent/MEL/blob/master/examples/ex_haptic_paddle.cpp) demonstrates a very good use case for new users.
 To see how MEL is being used for actual research hardware, consider checking out the [OpenWrist](https://github.com/epezent/OpenWrist) and [MAHI Exo-II](https://github.com/craigmc707/MEII) repositories.